-Another exercise you can do if your dog is knocking over the kids or getting too excited when people are around is to put your dog on leash and tether the leash to something, like a fence or a heavy piece of furniture.
+Another exercise you can do if your dog is knocking over the kids or getting too excited when people are around is to put your dog bed a barrier or on leash and tether the leash to something, like a fence or a heavy piece of furniture.
 Approach the dog (or have a friend approach if he likes to meet new people and gets excited about it).
 If he stays calm with all four paws on the floor, see if he'll give you a spontaneous sit.
 Either way, praise him, pet him, and give him a treat.
 If he starts jumping, back up so you're just out of range.
 Just stand there.
 Don't talk to him, look at him, or engage in any way.
 When he has all four paws on the floor (or sits), praise him and step forward.
 If he starts jumping, immediately step back.
 If he keeps all four on the floor, pet, praise and a treat.
 You can do this exercise with him throughout the day (releasing him from his tether in between), but don't do it for more than 5 minutes at a time.
 You don't want him to get bored or frustrated.
 Just be sure to end with the good behavior each time, even if you only do the exercise once.